 Princess of Asturias Award for International Cooperation

-2021 CAMFED; 2017 Hispanic Society of America; 2016 United Nations Framework Convention on Climate Change and the Paris Agreement; 2015 Wikipedia; 2014 Fulbright Scholarship Program; 2013 Max Planck Society for the Advancement of Science; 2012 International Red Cross and Red Crescent Movement; 2011 Bill Drayton; 2010 The Transplantation Society and National Transplant Organization; 2009 World Health Organization; 2008 Ifakara Health Institute, The Malaria Research and Training Center, Kintampo Health Research Center, Centro de Investigação em Saúde de Manhiça; 2007 Al Gore; 2006 Bill and Melinda Gates Foundation; 2005 Simone Veil; 2004 Erasmus Program of the European Union; 2003 Luiz Inácio Lula da Silva; 2002 Scientific Committee for Research in Antarctica; 2001 International Space Station; 2000 Fernando Henrique Cardoso; 1999 Pedro Duque, John Glenn, Chiaki Mukai, Valery Polyakov; 1998 Fatiha Boudiaf, Rigoberta Menchú, Fatana Ishaq Gailani, Somaly Mam, Emma Bonino, Olayinka Koso-Thomas, Graça Machel; 1997 The Government of Guatemala and the Guatemalan National Revolutionary Unit; 1996 Helmut Kohl; 1995 Mário Soares; 1994 Isaac Rabin, Yasser Arafat; 1993 UN Blue Helmets stationed in the former Yugoslavia; 1992 Frederick W. De Klerk, Nelson Mandela; 1991 United Nations High Commissioner for Refugees (UNHCR); 1990 Hans Dietrich Genscher; 1989 Jacques Delors, Mikhail Gorbachev; 1988 Óscar Arias; 1987 Javier Pérez de Cuéllar; 1986: Universities of Salamanca and Coimbra; 1985 Raúl Alfonsín Foulkes; 1984 Contadora Group; 1983 Belisario Betancur; 1982 Enrique V. Iglesias; 1981 José López Portillo.
+2024 Organization of Ibero-American States for Education, Science and Culture (OEI); 2023 Drugs for Neglected Diseases Initiative; 2022 Ellen Macarthur; 2021 CAMFED; 2017 Hispanic Society of America; 2016 United Nations Framework Convention on Climate Change and the Paris Agreement; 2015 Wikipedia; 2014 Fulbright Scholarship Program; 2013 Max Planck Society for the Advancement of Science; 2012 International Red Cross and Red Crescent Movement; 2011 Bill Drayton; 2010 The Transplantation Society and National Transplant Organization; 2009 World Health Organization; 2008 Ifakara Health Institute, The Malaria Research and Training Center, Kintampo Health Research Centre, Centro de Investigação em Saúde de Manhiça; 2007 Al Gore; 2006 Bill & Melinda Gates Foundation; 2005 Simone Veil; 2004 European Union Erasmus Programme; 2003 Luiz Inácio Lula da Silva; 2002 Scientific Committee for Antarctic Research; 2001 International Space Station; 2000 Fernando Henrique Cardoso; 1999 Pedro Duque, John Glenn, Chiaki Mukai, Valery Polyakov; 1998 Fatiha Boudiaf, Rigoberta Menchú, Fatana Ishaq Gailani, Somaly Mam, Emma Bonino, Olayinka Koso-Thomas, Graça Machel; 1997 The Government of Guatemala and the Guatemalan National Revolutionary Unity; 1996 Helmut Kohl; 1995 Mário Soares; 1994 Isaac Rabin, Yasser Arafat; 1993 UN Blue Helmets stationed in the former Yugoslavia; 1992 Frederick W. De Klerk, Nelson Mandela; 1991 United Nations High Commissioner for Refugees (UNHCR); 1990 Hans Dietrich Genscher; 1989 Jacques Delors, Mikhail Gorbachev; 1988 Oscar Arias; 1987 Javier Perez de Cuellar; 1986: Universities of Salamanca and Coimbra; 1985 Raul Alfonsin Foulkes; 1984 Contadora Group; 1983 Belisario Betancur; 1982 Enrique V. Iglesias; 1981 Jose Lopez Portillo.

 Princess of Asturias Award for the Arts